Deopham & Hackford Parish Council

 The Role of a Councillor

 A councillor is a member of the council and is normally elected for a term of four years.
 People of any political or religious persuasion are eligible to become a councillor, although their personal views should not extend into their parish council work.
 A councillor is an unpaid voluntary role.
+All Councillors must comply with the Council's adopted Code of Conduct as well as follow all council policies and procedures.

 They are elected to represent the interests of the local community as a whole and promote a harmonious local environment.
 The number of elected councillors depends on the size of the area.
 In Deopham & Hackford we are able to have 7 councillors.
+Individual Parish Councillors cannot make decisions on behalf of the Council and have no powers outside of the Council meeting.
+They are encouraged to be active in the local community and engage with local projects, groups and residents so that they can represent their views in parish council meetings.

 Local councils are the first tier of governance and are the first point of contact for anyone concerned with a community issue.
 They are democratically elected local authorities and exist in England, Wales and Scotland.
 The term ‘local council’ is synonymous with ‘parish council’, ‘town council’ and ‘community council’.